 Dusk is a great time for wildlife watching at Ninepipe.
 Photo: Dave Fitzpatrick/USFWS

-Wild Horse Island/Flathead Lake State Park is a true Montana treasure, featuring old-growth ponderosa pine forestland and prairie grasslands with scenic trails and ample wildlife viewing.
-If you’re lucky, you’ll catch a glimpse of the wild horses for which the island is named.
-Accessible only by boat, the biggest island (3 miles long) on the largest freshwater lake west of the Mississippi—Flathead Lake—abounds with wild adventures like hiking, swimming, sailing and boating.
+Wild Horse Island/Flathead Lake State Park is a unique Montana treasure.
+Accessible only by boat and 3 miles long, Wild Horse Island is the biggest island on Flathead Lake—the largest lake West of the Mississippi—and offers adventures like hiking, swimming, sailing and boating.
+The island features old-growth ponderosa pine forestland and prairie grasslands with scenic trails and ample wildlife viewing.
+If you’re lucky or determined, you’ll catch a glimpse of the wild horses for which the island is named.
 Other island inhabitants include bighorn sheep, deer, songbirds, waterfowl, bald eagles, falcons and bears.
-(Note: store food in bear-safe containers on your boat.)
-Also, a joint state/tribal fishing license is required for anglers at this Flathead Indian Reservation site.
-For a fun paddling adventure, kayak to the island from Dayton.
-It’ll take you about 45 minutes.
+Note: Store food in bear-safe containers on your boat.
+Also, anglers at this Flathead Indian Reservation site are required to have a joint state/tribal fishing license.

-Two miles south of Polson—and also within Flathead Indian Reservation boundaries—the Pablo National Wildlife Refuge provides a unique glimpse at pothole wetlands and offers hiking, biking, fishing, cross-country skiing and snowshoeing.
-This serene setting is the site of the trumpeter swan release during the 1996 reintroduction to the Mission Valley, and continues to be an important release site.
+Two miles south of Polson and also within Flathead Indian Reservation boundaries, the Pablo National Wildlife Refuge provides a unique glimpse at pothole wetlands and offers hiking, biking, fishing, cross-country skiing and snowshoeing.
+This serene setting is the site of the trumpeter swan release during the 1996 reintroduction to the Mission Valley and continues to be an important site.
 Vehicles can access the refuge along roads across the dam and along the north side of the refuge.
 The wetland habitat supports abundant waterfowl species and common wetland-friendly mammals, like muskrats, striped skunks, mink, field mice and meadow voles.
 There are no amenities or facilities of any kind here, and portions of the refuge are closed in the spring to minimize human disturbance to nesting birds, so plan your visit accordingly.

 Lost Trail National Wildlife Refuge lies in the tranquil Pleasant Valley mountain drainage area northwest of Marion.
-Prairie grasslands, riparian and wetland areas and aspen groves serve as important habitat for a variety of wildlife including elk, deer and moose.
+Prairie grasslands, riparian and wetland areas, and aspen groves serve as important habitats for a variety of wildlife, including elk, deer and moose.
 Although elusive, wolverines, Canada lynx, fishers and grizzly bears have all been documented here as well.
-This remote refuge offers a secluded authentic Montana experience.
-Please note, GPS navigation to the refuge is not always perfect and cell phone service can be spotty, so plan your visit accordingly.
+This remote refuge offers a secluded experience.
+Please note that GPS navigation to the refuge is not always perfect, and cell service can be spotty, so plan your visit accordingly.

 Related: Bison Range, Bitterroot Valley, Charlo, Dayton, Fall Fun, Family Fun, Flathead Corridor, Flathead Indian Reservation, Marion, Moiese, Outdoor Fun, Pablo, Parks, Seeley-Swan Corridor, Spring Fun, Stevensville, Summer Fun, Wildlife, Winter Fun